exalt/exalt/packages/cli/README.md

 ### Running your Production App

-You can run the production build of your project using the `start` command.
+After building your app for production, you can run it using the `start` command.
 This will run your app on a simple http server capable of serving a single page app or static files.

 ---

 ## Building your own toolchain

-If the default toolchain does not fit your needs, you can create your own using the exalt toolchain api.

-The API requires that you export a default function and that function recieves an object containing a `config` property and an `options` property.
-The config option is the set of options that are controlled by the cli and the platforms your building for.
-The options property is all the options passed in using `toolchainOptions` in exalt.json or passed in via cli flag.

-The default function must export an object containing functions per cli command.
+We try to make sure that the default toolchain meets the needs of most projects.
+In cases where it fails to meet your project requirements, we offer an easy solution to build your own toolchain.

+A toolchain is a file that default exports a function that returns an object of command functions.
+This function recieves an object with two properties as its only agrument.
+These properties are `config` and `options`

-The available commands to hook into are `serve`, `start`, and `build`.
+The commands that are availble for toolchains to control are `serve`, `start`, and `build`.

+### Config Property

+The config property is controlled by the platform your targeting, the cli, and your config file.
+The config property includes these properties.

+- name: string - the project name.
+- input: string | object - the entry files to compile.
+- format: string - the output format. (defined by the platform)
+- dest: string - the output destination. (defined by the platform)

+### Options Property

+The options property is controlled by the `toolchainOptions` property in your config file.
+Any options inside toolchainOptions are designed to modify the behavior of the active toolchain.

 **Example:**
 ```js